-You told us "I’m trying to change the whole sport culture, not just a single team’s feelings“.
-So, what does your battle consists of, what is the best way to change the whole sport culture so that no one feels segregated based on any ground?
+You told us “I’m trying to change the whole sports culture, not just a single team’s feelings“.
+So, what does your battle consists of, what is the best way to change the whole sports culture so that no one feels segregated based on any ground?

 Check out more Interviews!